lizlove/tender-buttons/README.md

   * misc. other born-digital materials

 ## What's with the name?
-The name comes from a 1914 book, _Tender Buttons_ Gertrude Stein.
+The name comes from a 1914 book, [_Tender Buttons_](http://www.bartleby.com/140/), by Gertrude Stein.
 The short book consists of multiple poems describing everyday objects in  experimental language.